PetarSimonovic/CV/README.md

 **Coder | Writer | Editor**

-Writer and editor with 20 years' experience of working with creative agencies, B2B publications, consumer magazines, research departments and government institutiions.
+Writer and editor with 20 years' experience of working with creative agencies, B2B publications, consumer magazines, research departments and government institutions.

 Recent graduate of Makers Academy coding bootcamp, where test-driven development, object-oriented programming and Agile practices are complemented by an emotional intelligence curriculum that emphasises empathy, adaptability and a growth mindset.